Fire breaks out on Russian nuclear submarine

 Black smoke poured from the submarine Tomsk, which is powered by two nuclear reactors, after it caught fire at the Zvezda shipyard in Bolshoi Kamen, about 25 km (15 miles) across a bay from Vladivostok on the Sea of Japan, authorities said.

-The fire was the second on board a Russian nuclear-powered submarine in less than two years.
+The fire was the second on board a Russian nuclear-powered submarine in lass than two years.

 "There is no threat of radioactive contamination," the state-run Itar-Tass news agency cited an unidentified official in Russia's Pacific Fleet command as saying.
 Regional emergency officials said radiation levels in the area were within the normal range.